PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 And before his foot hits the floor, an awareness created by his guilt.
 That he was born beholden to the crown.
 The court.
 The court that needs a figure at the top to complete the control and balance of state.

 But why have an educated king?
 It makes the crown so much more crueller for the wearer; no personal judgement permitted, beholden to hundreds of years of history.
-Advisors, petty dukes and baroque tradition to not ever offend.
-But these things need critisisng if anything in the world does.
-That is the point, the terrible burden.

 And another step remembering how his escape would affect his sick father.
 His younger sister would be left to inherit the burden; unprepared, the heavy crown falling on her...